WebMatrixware/hapi-scope/readme.md

 ```

 ### Options
 Passing an empty object to Scope on initialization will cause it to use it's defaults.
 You can also set some or all of them manually when initializing Scope.
+These are all booloean (true|false) flags to either show or hide the specified aspect of a routes configuration.

 |Option|Default|Description|
 |------|-------|-----------|